FAA shuts down Florida repair firm that supplied faulty Lion Air sensor

 The statement outlined the upgrade of MCAS that Boeing has completed to address the design flaws identified in the report.

-“Going forward, MCAS will compare information from both AoA sensors before activating,” Boeing said.
-“In addition, MCAS will now only turn on if both AoA sensors agree, will only activate once in response to erroneous AOA, and will always be subject to a maximum limit that can be overridden with the control column.”
+“Going forward, MCAS will compare information from both AOA sensors before activating,” Boeing said.
+“In addition, MCAS will now only turn on if both AOA sensors agree, will only activate once in response to erroneous AOA, and will always be subject to a maximum limit that can be overridden with the control column.”

 Finally, Boeing said it “is updating crew manuals and pilot training, designed to ensure every pilot has all of the information they need to fly the 737 MAX safely.”

-In Congress Friday, U.S. Senate Commerce Committee ranking member Maria Cantwell (D-WA) introduced legislation to implement recent National Transportation Safety Board (NTSB) recommendations related to how pilots respond to flight deck alerts and increased automation in aircraft cockpits.
+In Congress, U.S. Senate Commerce Committee ranking member Maria Cantwell (D-WA) Thursday introduced legislation to implement recent National Transportation Safety Board (NTSB) recommendations related to how pilots respond to flight deck alerts and increased automation in aircraft cockpits.

 Cantwell pledged to review the recommendations from the investigations into both 737 MAX tragedies and to “consider additional legislation to help maintain the industry’s strongest safety standards.”